 So at the end of the day, she gets 60 minutes of uninterrupted screen time.
 She can play video games, watch a movie, or watch YouTube videos.
 This hour is not counted against her if we watch a movie together.
 This is her screen time to use any way she wants.

 Completion of the chore chart without us having to remind her or us having to ask her for help.
 She will earn money to buy herself something from the store, be it a toy or her own snacks.
 She can either save it or use it for whatever she wants.

 I explain to Mikayla, that when I was creating the chore chart, it was not to be taken as a punishment.
 This is more of a job for her because she is not a bad child, but she is developing some bad habits.

 I explain to her we all have to do things we don’t want to do, so we can do the things we want to do.
 It is a give and take.
-You give some of your time to clean or take care of your responsibilities.
+So when creating the chore chart… you have to give some of your time to cleaning or taking care of your responsibilities.
 So then can take the rest of your day doing things you find fun.